tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 But once they got the bite, the feeling is so rewarding that previous efforts and boring wating is allll worthy it.
 Esp for pole fishing, picking up the rod、 jerking the line 、 pull it hard and setting the hook when you saw the marker float suddely dipped in then play/fight the fish, the feeling of tremors pass through the line,  adrenaline inside you,  that  is most exciting part of angling.

 However fishing with rods and reels has a great adavnage for big size fish over fishing with pole.
 It could cast out a longer distance and possibly reach out to more fishes.
-Another important advice from veteran anglers is that you better pick a quiet time to fish as they are spooky and sensitive to any noise from the bank.
+A

 I still remember when I was a kid, I use self-made bamboo pole and earthworm that digged out of my backyard to catch fish which is pretty effective and simple.
 Nowdays it is jaw-dropping to know that fishing gears and equiments are getting so complicted and segemnted,coming with so many variations.
 Take a look at the pole fish gears in China and correspondings in West: